just $1 to start

 Weekly video tarot lessons on card meanings, advanced spread techniques, tarot manifestation, and our exclusive private study groups

-The Major Arcana cards are said to be the “secrets of magic, the path to [the Judeao-Christian] ‘God,’ and portals to wisdom.”
-Whether they are or not, they are fun to look at and make great jewelry pendants.
-The main problem with the Major Arcana tarot cards in divinatory usage is that they tend to be rather vague, and need clarification cards to specify who and what they are, or mean.
+The "major Arcana" cards are said to be the “secrets of magic, the path to [the Judeao-Christian] ‘God,’ and portals to wisdom,” by ceremonial magicians.
+This is an attempt to weave Hebrew, Egyptian, and Greek religions into the Christian religion, so as to create a "super" magical system of accessing God without having to go to church.
+Now, whether these cards are or not, they are fun to look at and make great jewelry pendants.
+The main problem with the "major Arcana" tarot cards in divinatory usage is that they tend to be rather vague, and need clarification cards to specify who and what they are, or mean.
+Or, you can work hard and practice developing your intuition by using the "minor Arcana" so that when you do readings, your intuition guides you to the exact meaning in each and every spread you cast.
+Or, you can just read descriptions like the ones we have below.

 The Fool sits outside of the fixed “reality box” of the numerical concepts of positive and negative numbers.
 The Tarot limits existential understanding to 21 hard-coded stages.
 The Fool laughs gleefully at them all.
 The essence of this card is the essence of “humanity.”
 This card emphasizes the Buddha seed in all of us, the spark of creativity, the joy of unbridled freedom as we escape from the limitations of the “minor” Arcana (food, sleep, money, sex, love, etc.).
 Click here for The Fool Card meaning